HarikrishnaBabu/RS-systems-/README.md

 `driver.js`, `pedestrian.js`, and `emergency.js` — e.g.
 `RADAR_RANGE_M`, `RISK_DISTANCE_M`, `ZONE_ALERT_DISTANCE_M`,
 `EMERGENCY_ALERT_DISTANCE_M` — adjust these to taste.

+## Voice alerts

+Uses the browser's built-in Speech Synthesis API — free, no key, no network call, works offline once the page is loaded.
+Two things worth
+knowing:

+- **Needs a user tap first.** Most mobile browsers (especially iOS Safari) block audio, including speech synthesis, until the user has interacted with the page at least once.
+Tapping "Start Driving Mode" / "Start Sharing" / "Start Broadcasting" counts as that interaction, so voice alerts should work fine after that — but won't fire before the user has tapped anything.
+- **Throttled per alert type**, not per occurrence — see `speakAlert()` in `common.js`.
+Each alert category (school zone, emergency approach, collision risk, etc.) has its own cooldown so a sustained situation re-announces occasionally rather than repeating every single render.

+## Vehicle plate handling

+`isValidPlateFormat()` in `common.js` checks against the standard Indian RTO plate pattern (2 letters, 1–2 digits, 1–3 letters, 4 digits — e.g. `TN12AR5375`).
+This is a **format** check only, not a registration check — see the caveat under Production-readiness notes below for why real verification isn't achievable from a static site, and what `buildCarinfoUrl()` offers instead (a one-tap manual lookup link).
+If you're deploying this outside India, swap `VEHICLE_PLATE_REGEX` for your region's format, or remove the check entirely.

 ## Ideas for extending further